R. D. Reynolds

-Randy Baer (born January 12, 1969), better known by his ring and pen name RD (Real Deal) Reynolds, is a former American professional wrestling manager and is also the co-creator of the professional wrestling website WrestleCrap, with Merle Vincent (who died in September 2000).
+Randy Baer (born January 12, 1969), better known by his ring and pen name RD (Real Deal) Reynolds, is an American former professional wrestling manager and is also the co-creator of the professional wrestling website WrestleCrap, with Merle Vincent (who died in September 2000).
 He has also authored three books, WrestleCrap, The Death of WCW, co-authored with Bryan Alvarez, and The WrestleCrap Book of Lists!, co-authored with Blade Braxton (who died in March 2021).
 He has been called "the foremost authority on the worst of professional wrestling" by the Canadian Online Explorer.

 Independent wrestling career

 Baer's self-produced DVD The Worst of RD Reynolds chronicles his work in various independent wrestling promotions, most of which were in the Indianapolis area for promoters Jeff Cohen and "Diamond" Dan Garza; primarily Cohen's Championship Wrestling of America and NWA Indianapolis.
 Baer worked as an interviewer, commentator, manager, and booker, meaning that he wrote storylines and set up matches.
 Occasionally, he performed in professional wrestling matches, some of which had special stipulations.
 When he became a heel manager, he was forced to adopt the ring name RD Reynolds due to wrestling fans leaving him angry messages on his answering machine.

 Baer once appeared in Ohio Valley Wrestling, a former developmental territory of World Wrestling Entertainment (WWE), managing Mark Henry in a match against The Big Show.
 Show chokeslammed Baer during the course of the match and significantly injured him.
 Later, Baer himself took responsibility, citing his own inexperience and lack of training as the reasons for the injury.